 While the information you should keep confidential won’t be spelled out in detail, the NDA’s language will list categories of information.
 For instance, you might be asked to keep customer lists, business plans, trade secrets, or other categories of sensitive information confidential.

-Without knowing which information you’re required to remain confidential, you’ll put yourself at risk of accidentally leaking the information.
+Without knowing which information you’re required to remain confidential, you’ll risk accidentally leaking the information.
 Make sure you clearly understand the scope of confidential information; reconfirm with the disclosing party if you have doubts.

 2. What information is considered “confidential”?